-Worcestershire FA is delighted to announce a new campaign to support under 18 referees in the early stages of their careers.
+Worcestershire FA provides coloured socks to support under 18 referees in the early stage of their careers.

-As of the 2019/20 season, all referees in Worcestershire under the age of 18 will be wearing fluorescent yellow socks.
-The #SeeTheSocks initiative is aiming to support and develop youth referees in a positive environment.
+Since the 2019/20 season, referees in Worcestershire under the age of 18 have been wearing fluorescent yellow socks.
+The #SeeTheSocks initiative is aiming to enhance the experience that young referees have in a positive environment.

 It is often overlooked that youth referees are new to officiating and still learning.
 The purpose of #SeeTheSocks is to remind everyone that not only is the referee still learning and developing their refereeing ability, but that they are also a minor under the age of 18 and should be treated with the same care and safeguarding protocols that apply to youth players and coaches.